textstack/justbigthings/README.md

 - `jbt_bigmass_pow` The mathematical power for how player mass scales with size (default 2)

 ### Permissions (SAM exclusive)
-- `jbt_pac_sizelimit` Override the adminonly setting of the pac size limit module
+- `jbt_pac_biglimit` Override the adminonly setting of the pac size limit module
 - `jbt_sitanywhere_bigtrace` Override the adminonly setting of the sitanywhere big trace module
 - `jbt_biguse` Override the adminonly setting of the big use module